-At Solihull, we aim to meet the cultural, physical, aesthetic and intellectual needs of all our pupils outside, as well as inside, the classroom.
+At Solihull, we aim to meet the cultural, physical, creative and intellectual needs of all our pupils outside, as well as inside, the classroom.

-Our Junior School Council also meets fortnightly, providing opportunities for pupils to raise and discuss issues and implement new initiatives.
+Our Prep School Council meets fortnightly, providing opportunities for pupils to raise and discuss issues and implement new initiatives.
 The children take a full and active part in the school's annual charity fundraising and devise many ingenious and fun ways of raising money.

-The Thompson library, which is open every lunch time, has an extensive stock of fiction, non-fiction, reference books and periodicals.
+The school library, which is open every lunchtime, has an extensive stock of fiction, non-fiction, reference books and periodicals.
 Our aim is to stimulate reading for pleasure and to encourage interest in books for enjoyment as well as interest in new areas of study.
-At lunchtime it is a hive of activity, with some children reading, some doing research or just browsing, while others write and draw.
+The library is a hive of activity, with some children reading, some doing research or just browsing, while others write and draw.